TeemuSuoranta/wordpress-plugins-from-hell/theme-takeover/README.md

 When this interchangeability is known, the rules of what should be done in a plugin or in a theme become a bit artificial.
 Code organization, maintainability and ability to use built-in update functionality then dictate that some things are usually done in a plugin and some others in a theme.
 Some things are also easier done in a theme because there is some built-in logic like the default Template Hierarchy.

 The main lesson here is that plugins can modify themes in a way that you cannot practically prevent as a theme developer.

+**Crossover time:** With [Thanos Optimizer](https://github.com/TeemuSuoranta/wordpress-plugins-from-hell/tree/master/thanos-optimizer) I presented the plugin's ability to activate and deactivate plugins.
+Plugins can also activate and change themes.
+Active theme can be set with `template` and `stylesheet` options on fly.
+Because they are option values, they can be altered with `pre_option_{$option}` to change the theme for example randomly in every request, for certain post types or certain times.